RyXeleron/ExecStats/README.md

 18. **Nezur**
     - **Status**: *Working.*
     - **Details**: Nezur is not an executor but a cheat designed for FPS games.
-There have been reports from some users that it may contain a virus.
+There have been reports from some users that it may contain a virus, it has been proven that this is an older version of Aimmy, owner has a shady background.

 19. **Fusion Softworks**
     - **Status**: *Not released.*